yigit/android-priority-jobqueue/README.md

 Priority JobQueue is an implementation of [Job Queue](http://en.wikipedia.org/wiki/Job_queue) specifically written for Android where you can easily schedule jobs (tasks) you want to run on the background to improve UX and application stability.

-It is written [flexibility][10] & [functionality][11] in mind, not performance but we'll improve performance once API and functionality list gets more stable.
+It is written [flexibility][10] & [functionality][11] in mind, not performance, but we'll improve performance once API and functionality list gets more stable.

   - [Why ?](#why-)
   - [Show me the code](#show-me-the-code)